Izenda7Series/docs/known_issues.rst

      - 15327
      - Expand/Collapse icon is not on the same line with the owner data sources which were truncated text
    * - Defect
-     - 15093
-     - Export Load Dialogue Not Deleting in some integrated modes
-   * - Defect
      - 13170
      - In Calculated Field the preview eesult field is displayed incorrectly after user selects a different data type
    * - Defect